SimplGy/simpleCanvas/tasks.md

 x Add bootstrap
 x Set up the two shell pages
-x Simplify into a single application architecture o Abstract pickers into separate views
+x Simplify into a single application architecture x Abstract pickers into separate views x Set up a collection for shapes

 Basic Features
 --------------
 x Selectable shape
-o Selectable Color
+x Selectable Color
-o Place a shape on the canvas
+x Place a shape on the canvas
+x Place squares centered on the cursor o Center circles on the cursor

 Advanced Features
 -----------------